 If you opt to work with an independent insurance agency instead of a bank-owned or private equity firm-owned company, expect to have a different experience.
 Insurance agencies offer several distinct advantages, though they, too, come with their own drawbacks.

-Insurance Agency Pros and Cons
+Insurance Agency Pros

 - They have more options.
 Because insurance agencies offer insurance coverage from many different carriers, your insurance agent has the ability to shop around for the best coverage at the lowest price.